erasmolpa/github_api_client_spring_boot/README.md

 ![docker_demo_health](./media/docker_compose_health.png)

-In the Kubernetes helm package, where I confured a Liveness and Readyness probe in the deployment.
+In the Kubernetes helm package, where I configured a liveness and readyness probe in the deployment.

 ![kubernetes_probe](./media/kubernetes_liveness_probe.png)